Raphaël Patron Akakpo

 Raphaël Patron Akakpo (born 1 December 1973) is a Togolese retired professional footballer.
-He has spent time in Ghana, Egypt, Thailand, Brunei, Malaysia, India, and Vietnam during his professional career, as well as played for the Togo national football team.
+He has spent time in Ghana, Thailand, Brunei, Malaysia, India, and Vietnam during his professional career, as well as played for the Togo national football team.

 Playing career

 Brunei and Malaysia

-Akakpo arrived in Brunei at the start of the 1997 Liga Perdana Malaysia to play for the Bruneian national football team playing in the Malaysian league.
+Patron arrived in Brunei at the start of the 1997 Liga Perdana Malaysia to play for the Bruneian national football team playing in the Malaysian league.
 By then, he had 15 international caps for Togo and was on the books of Tero Sasana of Thailand, scoring 15 goals in the previous term.
+Coached by influential Englishman David Booth, Patron amassed 15 goals in the league while Brunei finished fifth and were semi-finalists of the Malaysia Cup.

+Patron was retained by Booth for the following campaign, where the foreign trio of Brian Bothwell, Zannoun Farouk and the Togolese striker propelled Brunei to a highest-ever third place in the 1998 Liga Perdana 1.

+The pinnacle of Patron's career with Brunei came in the 1999 season, when he hoisted the Malaysia Cup after a 2–1 victory at Stadium Merdeka that year.

-Discharged by Brunei in 2002, Akakpo was signed by Terengganu FA in early 2003; however, since his transfer breached M-League rules, Terengganu were not allowed to sign him despite pleading to the Football Association of Malaysia.
+Discharged by Brunei in 2002, Patron was signed by Terengganu FA in early 2003; however, since his transfer breached M-League rules, Terengganu were not allowed to sign him despite pleading to the Football Association of Malaysia.

 India

-Lifting the 2003 Indian Federation Cup with Mahindra United, the Togolese attacker mustered a brace in a 3–1 league win over Sporting Clube de Goa on 25 April 2004.
+Lifting the 2003 Indian Federation Cup with Mahindra United, Patron mustered a brace in a 3–1 league win over Sporting Clube de Goa on 25 April 2004.

+Vietnam

+In early 2005, Patron signed for Khatoco Khanh Hoa of the Vietnamese First Division, the second tier of Vietnamese football.
+The team finished in first place and won promotion to the V.League 1.